Armed robbery at Waipukurau Subway: Two arrested

-Police have arrested two suspects after an alleged armed robbery at Waipukurau Subway on Sunday night.
+Police have arrested two teenage suspects after an alleged armed robbery at Waipukurau Subway on Sunday night.

-Waipukurau Sergeant Mel Humphries, officer in charge of the case, said police identified and arrested the pair ""really quickly" thanks to CCTV cameras in the township.
+Waipukurau Sergeant Mel Humphries, officer in charge of the case, said police identified and arrested the pair, aged 17 and 18, ""really quickly" thanks to CCTV cameras in the township.

 "The cameras played a huge part in in this result.
 It's a big relief to the victim, and we recovered nearly all the stolen money."